 We’ve supported Nairobi City Water and Sewerage Company (NCWSC) since 2008, building its capacity to meet the water and sanitation needs of low-income customers across the city.
 This support has included creating supply systems into areas such as Dandora and Korogocho, while building customer demand.

 Improving relationships between communities and utilities

-Due to a history of poor quality of service, residents in informal settlements are often hostile towards utility companies.
-For this reason, WSUP has worked with NCWSC to establish offices within the informal settlement areas, such in Kibera and in Dandora.
-This aims at improving relationships between the utility and the communities served thus improving service delivery as access to customer services locally available.
-In Korogocho, criminal gangs make it difficult to implement projects and manage utility services.
-Thanks to the strong and trusting relationships we’ve built with local leaders, a new water supply networks are now possible to implement and operate by NCWSC.
+WSUP has worked with NCWSC to establish local offices within the informal settlement areas, such in Kibera and in Dandora.
+This aims at improving relationships between the utility and the communities served thus improving service delivery as access to customer services are locally available.
+In most informal settlements, criminal gangs make it difficult to implement projects and manage utility services.
+Thanks to the strong and trusting relationships we’ve built with local leaders, new water supply networks are now possible to implement and operate by NCWSC.

 Supporting sewer extensions in low-income communities

-WSUP is currently supporting tertiary sewer network extensions into low-income areas such as Kaptagat so that households can access affordable and improved sanitation.
-WSUP is actively involved in the promotion of sewer connections and upgrading of toilets in communities such as Kibera and Maili Saba.
+WSUP is currently supporting tertiary sewer network extensions into low-income areas such as Kaptagat – Kangemi, so that households can access affordable and improved sanitation.
+WSUP is actively involved in the promotion of sewer connections and upgrading of toilets in communities such as Kibera, Korogocho, Kangemi and Kawangware.